ZebMcKayhan/WireguardManager/README.md

 if you dont want to take the risk of installing Entware iptables, then keep the dns in wgm to IPv4 only. this case you should not get the error message. control your DNS from the GUI IPv6 tab.

 from here on your network should be on both ipv4/ipv6 regardless wheither you have ipv6 WAN or not.
-But using ipv6 over VPN will come with some drawbacks. because of privacy reasons you will not achieve full ipv6 complience. mostly because you are behind ipv6 NAT so there is no possibility to create new connection back to you (which is required by RPCs).
+But using ipv6 over VPN will come with some drawbacks. because of privacy reasons you will not achieve full ipv6 complience. mostly because you are behind ipv6 NAT so there is no possibility to create new connection back to you (which is required by RFCs).

 one way to quickly test is to just enter "ipv6.google.com" in your browser. if it loads the google page, it works (ipv6.google.com only has an ipv6 address). another way to test is to go into "https://ipv6-test.com/". look that you have an ipv6 ip address and that the 3 IPvX+DNSx are green then it works.